-Whether you can bring your own bike, or are just planning to hire, cycling round the Lake District is a thoroughly rewarding experience with family and friends alike.
-Have a read below at the best locations you can cycle to from Skelwith Fold Caravan Park, and the best route to use.
+Whether you can bring your own bike, or are just planning to hire, cycling around the Lake District is a thoroughly rewarding experience with family and friends alike.
+Have a read below at the best locations you can cycle to from our caravan site, and the best route to use.
 Make sure to pack your cycle helmet and water bottle this summer!

 17-minute journey (one way)